Tag Configuration Object

 )

-# Combine exact_match with multiple exclusions and colorsrefined_tags = tags.list(
+# Combine exact_match with multiple exclusions and colors using the unified client interfacerefined_tags = client.tag.list(

 folder="Texas",